 “I rejoiced in the Lord greatly that now at length you have revived your concern for me.
 You were indeed concerned for me…Yet it was kind of you to share my trouble.
 And you Philippians yourselves know that in the beginning of the gospel, when I left Macedonia, no church entered into partnership with me in giving and receiving, except you only.
 Even in Thessalonica you sent help for my needs once and again.” – Philippians 4:10,14-16

 Let’s back up a bit.
 Problems like this don’t start with the congregation.
 They begin with a pastor who embraces a false identity.
-His identity is in his calling and responsibilities.
+He has placed his identity is in his calling and responsibilities.
 Therefore, he feels the pressure of everything and everyone in the church all the time.
-Who is talking to who.
+Who is talking to who?
 Is anyone feeling left out?
 Should I connect this person with that person?
 I wonder if their marriage is doing any better?
-Why aren’t they in small group yet?
+Why aren’t they in small-group yet?
 Identity.
 He views himself exclusively as a shepherd.
 He is blind to the sheep within.
 He also happens to be blind to the Chief Shepherd and the congregation follows suit.

 It is imperative – the pastor must have an identity in Christ if he is to embrace being a shepherd and a sheep.
 Pastor Paul does this well.
 The characteristics of the Philippian church reflect this truth about him.
 The Macedonian churches were taken care of by Paul and they, in turn, gave back.
 Paul lived as a shepherd and a sheep.